danasekarane-ta/mldocker/Readme.md

 ## Testing

 1. **Create a Test Script**: After the installation, create a Python script to test the functionality of the installed package.
-Here's an example Python script (`test_housing_price_prediction.py`) that imports the installed package and runs sample functions or tests to verify its functionality:
+Here's an example Python script (`test_housing_price_prediction.py`) that imports the installed package and runs sample functions or tests to verify its functionality(file attached):

       ```python